-Off-road operation puts more stress on your vehicle than I does most on-road driving.
+Off-road operation puts more stress on your vehicle than does most on-road driving.
 After going off-road, it is always a good idea to check for damage.
 That way you can get any problems taken care of right away and have your vehicle ready when you need it.

 - Completely inspect the underbody of your vehicle.
-Check tires, body structure, steering, suspension, and exhaust system for damage. - Inspect the radiator for mud and debris and clean as required.
+Check tires, body structure, steering, suspension, and exhaust system for damage. - Inspect the radiator for mud and debris and clean as required. - Check threaded fasteners for looseness, particularly on the chassis, drivetrain components, steering, and suspension.
+Retighten them, if required, and torque to the values specified in the Service Manual. - Check for accumulations of plants or brush.
+These things could be a fire hazard.
+They might hide damage to fuel lines, brake hoses, axle pinion seals, and propeller shafts.